xmartlabs/xmartlabs.github.io/_posts/2020-06-01-how-to-speed-up-inference-in-your-deep-learning-model.md

 - The model size is reduced by up to half (instead of by up to 75%)
 - The diminish of accuracy is less than UInt8, which brings the accuracy trade-off even more closer to FP32.
-- Most neural network weights [already fall into this range](https://devblogs.nvidia.com/mixed-precision-training-deep-neural-networks/), although doing this conversion risks gradient underflow (small gradient values becoming zeroes) and thus the network never learning anything.
+- Most neural network weights [already fall into this range](https://devblogs.nvidia.com/mixed-precision-training-deep-neural-networks/), although doing this conversion risks gradient underflow (small gradient values becoming zeroes), which prevents the network from correctly learning anything.

 Considering that nowadays the architecture of the GPUs is shifted to being optimized for FP16 operations, especially using tensor cores, this approach offers a great trade-off for increasing speed.